 where we have obtained the data subject’s express consent (particularly in the context of electronic correspondence), until such consent is withdrawn.

-VI.
+VII.
 Rights of data subjects

 Under the GDPR, data subjects shall have the following rights, subject to exceptions as set forth in the respective provisions: